 Commission, New Zealand Forces and many Brockenhurst villagers alike.

-Further information on the No. 1 New Zealand General Hospital can be found on the New Zealand Government's WW100 website and Auckland Museum website.
+Further information on the No. 1 New Zealand General Hospital can be found on the link to the New Zealand Government's WW100 website and the link to the Auckland Museum website.